Pocono Record: Newsroom

 The Pocono Records newsroom is located in Stroudsburg, along with the newspaper's administrative and sales offices.

+Website

+The Pocono Record first went online in the early 1990s.
+Its website, PoconoRecord.com, is updated daily with the a digital version of the print edition as well as throughout the day with breaking news and updates.

 Sister publications

 In addition to its flagship daily newspaper, the Pocono Record publishes several other publications: